 Our code returns:

-float:right; attribute within a style attribute to specify that our image should float to the right of our page.
+We used the float:right; attribute within a style attribute.
+This lets us specify that our image should float to the right of our page.

 You can use the <img> HTML tag to place an image on a web page.
 Images can be rendered from a local file or folder or from an external source.